chriszaro/gameAPI/README.md

  - Authentication with Laravel Sanctum
  - User Registration, Log in, Log out
  - Two User roles: Admin and Regular User
- - Users can add, edit, delete and view a game record
+ - Users can add, edit, delete and view a Game record
- - Users can see a list of their games, sort them by Release Date and filter them by Genre
+ - Users can see a list of their Games, sort them by Release Date and filter them by Genre
+ - Users can add a Review (rating and comment) to a Game
- - Users don't have access to other users' records
+ - Users don't have access to other Users' records
  - Data validation during user registration, user login, game creation or update.
  - Admin can delete other users' games and make another user an Admin.